Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/PagePartBundle/Resources/doc/PagePartBundle.md

     /**
      * Sets the default options for this type.
      *
-     * @param OptionsResolverInterface $resolver The resolver for the options.
+     * @param OptionsResolver $resolver The resolver for the options.
      */
-    public function setDefaultOptions(OptionsResolverInterface $resolver)
+    public function configureOptions(OptionsResolver $resolver)
     {
         $resolver->setDefaults(array(
             'data_class' => '\Kunstmaan\WebsiteBundle\Entity\PageParts\ContactPagePart',